Diablo5G/ELK-Stack-Project/README.md

 The following screenshot displays the result of running `curl` after start ELK container

 ![Docker curl output](https://github.com/Diablo5G/ELK-Stack-Project/blob/main/Resources/Images/CurlResult.png)

-⚠️ Checkpoint ⚠️
- + ✔️ An Ansible playbook has been created that installs and configures an ELK container.
- + ✔️ The Ansible playbook can be run on the new VM.

 This step is to restrict access to the ELK VM using Azure's network security groups (NSGs).
 We need to add public IP address to a whitelist, just as we did when clearing access to jump box.